vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

-# Blinky application with RKH framework built by CMake
+# Blinky application with RKH framework built by CMake and written in C++
 ## Content:
 - [Overview](#overview)
 - [What RKH is?](#what-rkh-is)